Breastfeeding Positions and Latch on

 Is Comfortable - starting out uncomfortable is not good

-Well-supported with pillows (pillows are usually more managable than a nursing pillow in the first 24 hours)
+Well-supported with pillows (pillows are usually more manageable than a nursing pillow in the first 24 hours)

 Lap flat or slightly elevated